JustFiesta/spring-petclinic-infrastructure/README.md

 After this configuration code can be automaticlly: formatted, valdiated.
 One can Apply/Destory infrastructure with manual job in Jenkins Controller.

 One also needs to add Agent with commands given in Jenkins panel.
-Agent should be added in `user data` inside `compute/variables.tf` variable.
+Agent should be added in `petclinic-cicd.service.j2` inside `ansible/playbooks/`.
-There is a sample variable (`app_server_user_data`), user needs to input correct IP address and secret of Jenkins Controller.
+There is a sample service template, user needs to input correct IP address and secret from Jenkins Controller.

 ## Setup application infrastructure